YitingChang/cross_modal_task/README.md

 Scripts used to analyze the data and to generate figures in our preprint can be found in the figure folders.

 ## Contact
-Data will be available in [DANDI](https://www.dandiarchive.org/) soon.
+The preprocessed data is converted to the [Neurodata Without Borders (NWB)](https://www.nwb.org/) format and will be available in [DANDI](https://www.dandiarchive.org/) soon.
+The processed data will also be available.

 If you have any questions or want to request our datasets, please contact:\
 Yi-Ting Chang (ytchang[at]jhmi.edu)